NEW - Virtual Exhibition

 The location of the car park has not yet been determined, as the site layout concepts are at a preliminary stage in the design process.
 However, the aim will be to ensure that accessible parking spaces are available close to the main hospital entrance.

-A travel survey is being undertaken with staff, patients and visitors which will inform the number of car parking spaces that are needed and will inform the design of the carpark.
-Sustainability and accessibility are also important considerations in the project design, so alternative modes of transportation are also being investigated in terms of bus services and their frequency, and the provision of appropriate footway and cycling provision.
-The aim being to reduce the overall number of car parking spaces to what is necessary and not to encourage more car use to the hospital.
+A travel survey has been undertaken with staff, patients and visitors which will inform the number of car parking spaces that are needed and will inform the design of the carpark.
+Sustainability and accessibility are also important considerations in the project design, so alternative modes of transportation are also being investigated.

 This will be assessed further as part of the environmental impact assessment, which forms part of the planning application.
 The current intent is to preserve the oak tree which is located in the middle of the site, and to optimise the design and layout of the buildings and landscape to retain as many trees as possible.
 As it is envisaged that the hospital will be situated on the flat area to the east of the valley, this should minimise significant tree loss to the valley and woodland to the west of the site.
 Where trees are lost, appropriate mitigation measures will be put in place.

 The aim is to retain all trees, including those which run adjacent to the perimeters of the park and up the first section of Westmount Road, where new cycle lanes and footpaths will be created.
 Also, the tree canopy at the back of the park (to the west) will remain unchanged, providing a natural barrier for the visual impact of the road, much as it does today.
 If any trees have to be removed, they will be replaced.

 An Environmental Impact Statement will be submitted as part of the planning application that will consider potential impacts associated with construction, including noise, vibration, and dust and identify ways to mitigate and minimize these impacts on surrounding neighbours.